 Will students be required to wear face masks or follow other protocols while abroad?

-We all have a shared responsibility to one another and must do own part to mitigate COVID-19 risks while abroad.
+We all have a shared responsibility to one another and must do our own part to mitigate COVID-19 risks while abroad.
 For this reason, ISA participants are required to follow all COVID-19 specific rules (e.g., use of face masks, observation of social distancing measures and limitations on gatherings) established by local, state and federal governments, and any rules established by attractions, sites, and service providers (e.g., host universities, housing, airlines, hotels, restaurants, etc.).
 Additionally, students will have to wear face masks when participating in any ISA-sponsored activity.
 We encourage students to research their destination prior to travel and understand local guidelines.
 Prior to arrival, ISA will also advise students with more specific information about their host city and expectations related to COVID-19.

 Will students need to quarantine once arriving to their program location?

 Potentially.
 While this could depend on a number of factors, ISA will follow the protocols of the student’s host country and evaluate any additional measures necessary to provide for the health and safety of ISA students, resident staff, host families, and any others that students may come into contact with upon arrival.
 These regulations can change in the lead up to a program, and your ISA Program Manager will be in contact with you to set expectations for arrival in your new country.

 What if a student needs to self-isolate while they are abroad?

 What can I do to stay healthy?

 • Comply with special instructions issued by local officials.

 • Adhere to known, effective practices to minimize your chance of catching respiratory infections.

 • Wash your hands frequently with soap and water for at least 20 seconds.

 • Carry hand sanitizer (60-95% alcohol) and use it for situations where hand washing might not be possible.

-• When you cough or sneeze, cover your mouth with a tissue or in your elbow.
+• When you cough or sneeze, cover your mouth with a tissue or into the crook of your elbow.